oddbird/oddsite/content/work/coachhub.rst

     icon: 'miriam'
     text: 'Placeholder text...'
 summary: |
-  Our mobile coaching platform for ORCAS integrates with their suite of self-management tools, as well as other vetted third-party apps — providing users with anywhere, anytime access to varying levels of support via video chat, in-app messaging, public Q&A, webinars, and support groups.
+  **CoachHub, a responsive web app coaching platform we built with ORCAS,** integrates with their suite of self-management tools, as well as other vetted third-party apps, and provides users with anywhere, anytime access to varying levels of support via video chat, in-app messaging, public Q&A, webinars, and support groups.
   Users browse coaches, send messages, request appointments, post questions, and grant permissions for coaches to view their progress.
 Coaches create a profile, manage daily tasks, make appointments, post answers to questions, view user progress, and set alerts for relapse prevention and escalation of care.
-  The product is currently being used by the US Military and Coast Guard as an employee health benefit.
+  The product is currently being used by the US Military and Coast Guard for internal health coaching.

 CoachHub Case Study